shrinivaasanka/Krishna_iResearch_DoxygenDocs/index.rst

 1505.
 (THEORY and FEATURE) Conceptual Graph of Theory aligned to Features of NeuronRain - 23
 ------------------------------------------------------------------------------------------------------
         48. Graph Edit Distance (GED) is the most fundamental clustering similarity measure which pervades Text-Audio-Visual-People Graph Analytics and Program Analyzers in NeuronRain.
 Graph Edit Distance generalizes String Edit Distance - every String (and thus Text) is a connected, directed acyclic graph of maximum degree 1 and alphabets are its vertices.
 Graph Edit Distance between EventNet of a Video and ImageNet ImageGraphs of Images quantifies visual similarity.
 Graph Edit Distance between weighted automata of two music clips differentiates music (In theory, automata can be checked for equivalence by Table filling algorithm) while GED between Speech-to-Text textgraphs measures audio similarity.
 Graph Edit Distance between Social Community Graphs, Connections Graph and proper noun filtered (e.g dictionary filter) Textgraphs of People Profiles measures People similarity.
 Graph Edit Distance between Control Flow Graphs from SATURN, Program Slice Dependency Graphs, FTrace Kernel callgraphs, Valgrind/KCacheGrind/Callgrind userspace callgraphs identify similar codeflow and malwares.
 While Graph Isomorphism finds similar graphs by vertex relabelling (Exact Graph Matching), Graph Edit Distance generalizes to dissimilar graphs (Inexact Graph Matching).
         49. Transformers are recent advances in Text analytics - NeuronRain Textgraph implementations for Recursive Lambda Function Growth and Named Entity Recognition extend transformers to textgraph vertices degree attention for inferring importance of word vertices of textgraphs.A Question-Answering Bot has been implemented in NeuronRain which takes natural language questions from users and queries wikipedia corpus for answer summary to create a rephrased deep-learnt natural language answer by WordNet walk on edges chosen based on top percentile Transformers Degree attention Query-Key-Values from wikipedia summary textgraph.
 Recursive Lambda Function Growth implementation additionally supports a fill-in-the-blanks prediction of missing words in a text by textgraph path degree attention that could be well suited also for predicting missing vowels in vowelless text (de)compression.
 Question-Answering Bot also implements a minimal Formal Large Languge Model Nachiketas based on XTAG rule tree families that synthesizes a phrase or sentence from PoS tagged random walk over textgraph (and SpaCy-REBEL knowledge graph) with some blanks for conjunctions and adpositions which can be restored either by fill_in_the_blanks() implementation in RecursiveLambdaFunctionGrowth.py (section 1455) or by passing a flattened inorder traversal of CCG-CFG-PCFG-XTAG rule tree as dict object argument to the Bot function.
 Meaningfulness of the sentences synthesized by Formal LLM is quantified by perplexity scores - a counterexample sentence on less meaningful but grammatically correct sentence is mentioned in 803.
 Semantic relationship between words in a synthesized sentence could also be estimated by WordNet distances (Perl implementation - https://metacpan.org/pod/WordNet::Similarity by [Ted Pedersen] which is also part of NLTK).
 NeuronRain implements a proprietary wordnet perplexity measure for sentences.
+Phrases synthesized by textgraph randomwalks could be classified as Noun phrases (NP) and Verb phrases (VP) that could be combined to form a Phrase Structure Grammar (PSG) sentence - Example: PSG parse tree for a sentence in https://www.nltk.org/book/ch08.html - Diagram 8.

 ------------------------------------------------------------------------------------------------------
 1506.
 (THEORY and FEATURE) Conceptual Graph of Theory aligned to Features of NeuronRain - 24